Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Introduction

 \subsection{Related work}

-The literature on Frank-Wolfe methods is vast and we only cover a few related methods here, for a more comprehensive overview we refer to \citet{cg_survey}.
-The most closely related prior work is that of \citet{lacoste15} who also present, besides the already mentioned AFW and FCFW, a Pairwise Frank-Wolfe (PFW) and an approximate variant of Fully-Corrective Frank-Wolfe (AFCFW).
-Additionally, they introduce a generalized version of the MNP algorithm \citep{wolfe1976normpoint} for corrections in AFCFW, called MNP-Correction.
-Furthermore, we follow the idea of \citet{pok17lazy} lazifying the corrective step framework, which was already applied in \citet{tsuji2022pairwise} to Blended Pairwise Conditional Gradients (BPCG), which will be the main baseline for our experiments.
+The literature on Frank-Wolfe methods is vast, and we only cover a few related methods here; for a more comprehensive overview, we refer to \citet{cg_survey}.
+The corrective framework is inspired by ideas from Blended Conditional Gradients (BCG) \citep{pok18bcg} and Blended Pairwise Conditional Gradients (BPCG) \citep{tsuji2022pairwise}.
+Furthermore, \citet{lacoste15} present, besides the already mentioned AFW and FCFW, Pairwise Frank-Wolfe (PFW) and an approximate variant of FCFW.
+Additionally, they introduce a generalized version of the Minimum-Norm Point (MNP) algorithm \citep{wolfe1976normpoint} for corrections in approximate FCFW, called MNP-Correction.
+Finally, we follow the idea of \citet{pok17lazy} to introduce a lazified variant of the corrective step framework.